Superalgos/Superalgos/docs/pages/suite/suite-data-mine-hierarchy.md

 **{{site.data.data_mine.execution_finished_event}}**

-execution_finished_event: "The execution finished event is the event that processes trigger once they have finished an execution cycle.
-The event is broadcasted to whoever wants to listen, so that other bots may know when the process has finished its execution cycle."

-The execution finished event is responsible for triggering the execution of every processes that depends on the data a bot produces.
-If bot Alice depends on bot Bob, Alice will listen to the execution finished event of Bob so that it may start a new execution cycle as soon as Bob finishes its cycle.
+The execution finished event is responsible for triggering the execution of every process that depends on the data a bot produces.
+If bot Alice depends on bot Bob, Alice listens to the execution finished event of Bob so that it may start a new execution cycle as soon as Bob finishes its cycle.
 Alice listens to Bob's execution finished event by establishing a reference from its execution started event.

 [![Indicators-Process-Execution-Started-Finished-Events-01](https://user-images.githubusercontent.com/13994516/68993254-39605880-0876-11ea-9ee7-9f49976bd2dc.gif)](https://user-images.githubusercontent.com/13994516/68993254-39605880-0876-11ea-9ee7-9f49976bd2dc.gif)